Stocks slide as coronavirus aid talks hit snag, tech results disappoint

 Republican Sens.
 Mitt Romney of Utah and Lisa Murkowski of Alaska on Thursday suggested it was too early to know if the economy needs President Biden’s proposed $1.9 trillion package that would extend larger stimulus checks and bigger unemployment benefits, among other things.
 They would prefer to wait and see how the economy responds to the $900 billion package that was passed last month.

-In sector news, energy stocks tumbled with West Texas Intermediate crude down $1.32 to $51.81 a barrel on concerns about President Biden's forthcoming regulatory actions impacting oil and gas drilling.
+In sector news, energy stocks tumbled with West Texas Intermediate crude down $1.32 to $51.81 a barrel on concerns about President Biden's forthcoming regulatory actions impacting U.S. oil leases.
+Additionally, increased lockdowns in China due to the coronavirus impacting the market.

 |Ticker